Creuna-Oslo/Dashboard/README.md

 If you're not receiving any data for a field you should check if that field has read access set to `true`.

-A global `".read": true` should not be set (unless you want weekly emails from Google reminding you of your insecure database rules).
+A global `'.read': true` should not be set (unless you want weekly emails from Google reminding you of your insecure database rules).

 ## Firebase init